MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 **End-to-end workflow example**

-Here is the sample code for the workflow example described in greater details in the following sections in this article.
+Use this sample code to follow along with the workflow described in greater detail in the following sections.

 Here, we publish the same web service that was published [in this tutorial](data-scientist-get-started.md) article.
 Then, we consume that web service asynchronously.